Bed of Roses (1933 film)

-Bed of Roses (1933) is a pre-Code romantic comedy film co-written and directed by Gregory La Cava and starring Constance Bennett.
+Bed of Roses is a 1933 pre-Code romantic comedy film co-written and directed by Gregory La Cava and starring Constance Bennett.
 The picture was released by RKO Radio Pictures with a supporting cast featuring Joel McCrea and Pert Kelton.

 The film is preserved in the Library of Congress collection.

 Plot

-Lorry (Constance Bennett) and Minnie (Pert Kelton) are a pair of rollickingly wanton prostitutes who occasionally get hapless male admirers drunk before robbing them.
-After being released from a Louisiana jail they head down the Mississippi River on a steamboat.
+Lorry and Minnie are prostitutes who occasionally get hapless male admirers drunk before robbing them.
+After being released from a Louisiana jail, they head down the Mississippi River on a steamboat.
 Lorry steals $60 from a "Mr. Smith" she entertains in her room, and when she is confronted by the boat's captain, who accuses her of the theft, she escapes by jumping off the vessel into the river.
-She loses the $60 as she is rescued by cotton barge skipper Dan (Joel McCrea), so she robs him too.
+She loses the $60 as she is rescued by cotton-barge skipper Dan, so she robs him, too.

-Once in New Orleans, Lorry disguises herself as a newspaper writer in order to meet publishing magnate Stephen Paige (John Halliday) that she took notice of on the steamboat.
+Once in New Orleans, Lorry disguises herself as a newspaper writer to meet publishing magnate Stephen Paige of whom she took notice on the steamboat.
 She then gets him drunk, takes him to his home, and the next morning blackmails him into supporting her, including renting a lavish apartment for her.
 She returns to the cotton barge and repays Dan his "loan" and they fall in love.
-Minnie now arrives at Lorry's apartment, soon followed by Stephen, who threatens to expose her sordid past, causing her to leave him but not to return to Dan, whom she had agreed to marry.
+Minnie now arrives at Lorry's apartment, soon followed by Stephen, who threatens to expose her sordid past, causing her to leave him, but not to return to Dan, whom she had agreed to marry.
 When Stephen cannot persuade her to return to him, he realizes that she really does love Dan, and he brings about their reunion with the help of the now-married Minnie.